javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 i = i ? i < 0 ?
 Math.max(0, len + i) : i : 0;
 ```

 Cool, right?
-If you write like that, the developer who comes across this line and tries to understand what is the value of `i` will probably have a merry time.
+If you write like that, the developer who comes across this line and tries to understand what is the value of `i` is going to have a merry time.
 Then come to you, seeking for an answer.

 Tell him that shorter is always better.
 Initiate him into the paths of ninja.